 Take a good look at the inside of the peace symbol circle:

-You see the vertical line with two branch-off lines at the bottom?
+Do you see the vertical line with two branch-off lines at the bottom?
 Yeah, that’s actually a death rune.

 Let’s make it a bit clearer.
 Here’s a picture of the Algiz, a Proto-Germanic symbol (Elder Futhark) that symbolizes “life“: